EZ Publish: Functional range

 The eZ Publish range of features includes professional and secure development of web applications.
 Functional areas include content versioning, media library, role-based rights management, mobile development, sitemaps, search and printing.

 Additionally, the system includes extensions, which contain individual functions.
 This allows for the upgrading of components while preserving compatibility with customized parts.

 Technology

 eZ Publish is written in PHP.
 Certified webservers on *nix systems are Apache and nginx.
 Some alternatives, such as Lighttpd, Hiawatha, Cherokee, may also work.
 On Windows, IIS is the preferred webserver.
 It is very common to use Varnish for caching high-performance sites that use eZ Publish.

-The database abstraction layer enables the use of most common databases, i.e. MySQL, PostgreSQL, Microsoft SQL Server, and Oracle, without changes to the core system, by using drivers.
+The database abstraction layer enables the use of most common databases, i.e. MySQL, PostgreSQL, Microsoft SQL Server, Oracle, and SQLite without changes to the core system, by using drivers.

 The software is cluster-ready and enforces the separation of content and presentation via XML storage of all content.